 For aggregated units (i.e., classrooms, schools, and districts), there is residual-based reporting at more fine-grained levels.
 Before 2022, reports were provided at the level of Disciplinary Core Ideas (DCI).
-Starting in 2022, there is also reporting for aggregated units for four claims corresponding to Science and Engineering Practices (SEP).
+Starting in 2022, there is also reporting for aggregated units for four claims corresponding to Science and Engineering Practices (SEP): Gathering Data and Investigating Scientific Questions (GI), Developing and Using Models to Describe the Natural World (DM), Using Mathematical Thinking to Analyze and Interpret Patterns in Data (UM), and Using Scientific Reasoning to Construct Explanations and Arguments and to Design Solutions (CE).